ArtifexSoftware/MuPDF.NET/docs/classes/document.rst

     .. caution:: This is an expert function: if you do not know what you are doing, there is a high risk to render (parts of) the PDF unusable.
 Please do consult :ref:`AdobeManual` about object specification formats (page 18) and the structure of special dictionary types like page objects.

-    :arg int xref: the :data:`xref`. *Changed in v1.18.13:* To update the PDF trailer, specify -1.
+    :arg int xref: the :data:`xref`.
+To update the PDF trailer, specify -1.
     :arg str key: the desired PDF key (without leading "/").
 Must not be empty.
 Any valid PDF key -- whether already present in the object (which will be overwritten) -- or new.
 It is possible to use PDF path notation like `"Resources/ExtGState"` -- which sets the value for key `"/ExtGState"` as a sub-object of `"/Resources"`.
     :arg str value: the value for the key.
 It must be a non-empty string and, depending on the desired PDF object type, the following rules must be observed.
 There is some syntax checking, but **no type checking** and no checking if it makes sense PDF-wise, i.e. **no semantics checking**.
 Upper / lower case is important!